Monday, October 18, 2010

 Notes

 To cook the peanuts I used the microwave.
-I just added the soaked peanuts along with some water to a microwave safe glass dish, placed it in the microwave and cooked at half power for approximately 10 minutes.
-I then cooked for a few minutes (approximately 3) at full power and it was done.
-Different microwaves have different power levels and outputs, so cooking times vary in each microwave.
+I just added the soaked peanuts along with some water to a microwave safe glass dish, placed it in the microwave and cooked 4 to 6 minutes at full powder.
+Stir every minute or two and add more water if the peanuts are not yet cooked and continue.

 Related Posts with Thumbnails